Digital Administration

 There are no tuition waivers

-• The programme is based on Estonia's experience in building Europe's number one digital public services governance system and its related technology business ecosystem.
+• The programme is based on Estonia's 30 years of experience in building Europe's number one digital public services governance system and its related technology business ecosystem.

-• The programme offers the possibility to complete a full executive degree in a 90% online format.
+• The programme offers the possibility of completing a full executive education degree in a 90% online format.

-• The University of Tartu is ranked in the top 200 universities in the world in politics (Rankings and Surveys).
+• The University of Tartu is ranked among the top 230 universities in the world for politics (see Rankings and Surveys).

 • Estonia, known as e-Estonia, is one of the world's most advanced digital societies.
 It has the most startups and the most unicorns per capita in Europe.
 As of 2022, Estonia has been the birthplace of 10 unicorns.

-• Toomas Hendrik Ilves, the former president of Estonia and a promoter of Estonia's digital development leap, is the programme's main patron and guest professor.
+• Toomas Hendrik Ilves, the former president of Estonia and a key figure in Estonia's digital development leap, is the programme's main patron and guest professor.
+Read further: President T. H. Ilves joined the University of Tartu in writing the next chapter in the global digital story.

-The innovative one-year master's programme in Digital Administration (MDA) aims to train top public servants, professionals and IT specialists in leading a comprehensive digitalisation of the public sector based on Estonia's experience in building a digital state and related technology business ecosystem.
+The innovative one-year master's programme in Digital Administration (MDA) aims to train high-level public or private sector officials, top public servants, Chief Digital Officers, senior executives, positions in public administration and IT specialists operating at the strategic level.
+All high-level officials in the public or private sector who lead a comprehensive digitalisation of the sector and public administration.
+The MDA programme is based on Estonia's experience in building a digital state and the related technology business ecosystem.

 This involves: